Mr-Roy-alt/UDev-Tech/README.md

-# UDev-Tech
+# UDev-techz

-This is our personal stuff...
+official repo of udev-techz